damolmo/LineageOS-Switch-T210-UNOFFICIAL/README.md

 2.- Extract the <b>Hekate SD.zip</b> contents into your SD Card root and copy the <b>lineage-17.1-[date]-UNOFFICIAL-[codename]-daviiid99.zip</b> file in the root as well.

-3.- Launch Hekate on your non-mariko Switch and go to <b>Payloads> to launch Switchroot android payload
+3.- Launch Hekate on your non-mariko Switch and go to <b>Payloads</b> to launch Switchroot android payload

 4.- To boot into TWRP, press and hold Vol+ on boot.